lefty01/ESP32_TTGO_FTMS/README.md

 we will switch to use the [wiki](https://github.com/lefty01/ESP32_TTGO_FTMS/wiki) to document treadmill models (specifications, features, how to connect to the ESP32 controller, ...)

+The config which model is used happens by reading the treadmill.txt file wihtin the data littlefs filesystem.

 ## TAURUS 9.5
 Define as **TAURUS_9_5**
 ### Specs